 Opening hours: 8:30 am to 10:00 pm

 What to eat: Caribbean chicken and beef burger.
 If you have a sweet tooth, never miss their signature dessert item; Chocolate Thali.

 Average cost for two: INR 800

 Address: Ashvem Beach, Mandrem

 4. Plantain Leaf

 Craving for authentic south Indian food in Goa?
-Then Plantain Leaf is exactly the place you should be heading to.
-Not only palatable food, decent décor and good location, this quaint little place offers respite to those looking for pure veg restaurants in Goa.
+If you plan to explore Goa in 3 days, then Plantain Leaf is exactly the place you should be heading to.
+Not only palatable food, decent décor, but this quaint little place also offers respite to those looking for pure veg restaurants in Goa.

 Opening hours: 8:00 am to 11:00 pm

 What to eat: Dosa and south-Indian thali

 Suggested Read: 32 Hidden Places In Goa: Explore The Unexplored Side Of Goa